 Lazy Girl’s Chicken Enchilada Casserole is perfect for nights you don’t feel like cooking.
 Throw all the ingredients into a casserole dish then bake.
 Easy!

-By the time I made it home neither Ben nor I were in the mood to cook dinner, but didn’t feel like take-out out either.
+Ben and I had a busy weekend including creating our baby registry (!!), a trip to the gym, store, and laundry (no tanning #namethatshow) and by the time Sunday dinner rolled around I had no energy to cook, but didn’t feel like getting take-out out either.
 Luckily I had gotten all the ingredients to make Lazy Girl’s Chicken Enchilada Casserole at the store and was able to throw it together in a jif.

 Toss fridge and pantry staples including enchilada sauce, salsa, chicken, green chilies, and torn corn tortillas in a bowl then spoon into a casserole dish, top with cheese and bake.
 Perfect for those days when you don’t have the time nor energy to cook anything elaborate for dinner, but still want a home-cooked meal.
 It’s not the prettiest thing in the world, but the taste more than makes up for it!